-Worse yet, the license suspension will show up on your driving record essentially for the rest of your life, and is listed by the Ohio Bureau of Motor Vehicles as a “Drug Suspension”.
+Worse yet, the license suspension will show up on your driving record for the rest of your life and is listed by the Ohio Bureau of Motor Vehicles as a “Drug Suspension.”
 It cannot be removed, even if the underlying felony offense is later sealed or expunged.

-Secondly, felony drug convictions in Ohio can also carry mandatory fines, mandatory forfeitures, and mandatory time in a state penitentiary.
+Secondly, felony drug convictions in Ohio can also carry mandatory fines, mandatory forfeitures, and mandatory time in a State prison.

-One of our skilled Ohio criminal defense lawyers can help you minimize these harsh consequences.
+A skilled felony lawyer can help you minimize these harsh consequences.

-The best way to determine the potential penalty applicable to a drug offense in Ohio is to consult an experienced criminal defense lawyer who handles felony drug charges on a regular basis.
+The best way to determine the potential penalty applicable to a drug offense in Ohio is to consult an experienced criminal defense lawyer who handles drug charges regularly.
 Most attorneys in general practice and even many criminal defense lawyers will not be familiar with the complexities of Ohio’s drug sentencing law.
 If you are unable to consult an attorney, check this quick reference guide.

-Keep in mind that sentences involving felony drug charges in Ohio do NOT follow the general sentencing structure pertaining to most other felonies.
+Keep in mind that sentences involving felony drug charges in Ohio do NOT follow the general sentencing structure on most other felonies.
 Huge distinctions apply depending on whether the drug offense involves possession, trafficking, manufacturing, cultivation, assembly, sale, etc.

-Different penalties apply according to defined bulk amounts and whether the drug involved is a Schedule I, Schedule II, Schedule III, Schedule IV or Schedule V controlled substance.
-Ohio drug law also has major distinctions regarding offenses involving:
+Different penalties apply according to defined bulk amounts and whether the drug involved is a Schedule I, Schedule II, Schedule III, Schedule IV, or Schedule V controlled substance.
+Ohio drug law also has significant distinctions regarding offenses involving: